-2. The information must have been disclosed in circumstances importing an obligation of confidence.
-When secret information is dealt with in a commercial setting it is usually the case that an obligation of confidence is created by an express contractual provision.
+2. The information must have been disclosed in circumstances imposing an obligation of confidentiality.
+When secret information is dealt with in a commercial setting it is usually the case that an obligation of confidentiality is created by an express contractual provision.
 These are called non-disclosure agreements and are a standard business practice across many different fields.
-If the obligation of confidence is not expressly provided then, in certain cases, there will be an implied duty of confidence.
-An example of where this would arise is in an employment setting, as employees are considered to owe an implied duty of confidence concerning trade secrets and such like to their employers.
+If the obligation of confidentiality is not expressly provided then, in certain cases, there will be an implied duty of confidentiality.
+An example of where this would arise is in an employment setting, as employees are considered to owe an implied duty of confidentiality concerning trade secrets and such like to their employers.

-3. There must be an unauthorised use of that information to the detriment of the party communicating it.
+3. There must be an unauthorised use or disclosure of that information to the detriment of the party communicating it.

-Whether information in a particular case is confidential, depends on all the circumstances.
-An express agreement (i.e. a non-disclosure agreement) about what is confidential information and what use may and may not be made of that information will avoid disputes arising.
+Whether information in a particular case is disclosed in confidence, depends on all the circumstances.
+An express agreement (i.e. a non-disclosure agreement) confirming that the specified information is being disclosed in confidence and stating what use may and may not be made of that information will avoid disputes arising.

 In addition, a non-disclosure agreement will:

 In commercial negotiations, non-disclosure agreements can be vital.

 The following types of information may need to be kept confidential: